JamesWest1/flappy-bird-ai/README.md

-Clone the repo and install the requirements with:
+Clone the repo with git clone

+create a virtual env and then install the requirements with:

 pip install -r requirements.txt